ngchain/ngcore/docs/contract.md

 downgrades honestly — a dependent of P trusts P's owner not to swap in malice — but that is the dependent's *informed* choice, not something the protocol imposed.
-The primitives are already here: `kv` for the pointer, `account.get_caller` to gate who may repoint, and a dynamic `contract.call` to forward.
+The primitives are already here: `kv` for the pointer, `address.get_caller` to gate who may repoint, and a dynamic `contract.call` to forward.

 ```wat